 But Suzuki’s offering was too small, too feebly marketed and probably still too quirky for it to reach the tipping point that would be Nissan’s decade-defining automotive achievement.

 Second time around, Suzuki now insists it has got the new model right.
 Dubbed the SX4 S-Cross, this second-generation incarnation shares nothing with its predecessor.
-It is now a proper C-segment contender, with one of the biggest boots in the class and offered with a choice of two highly economical four-cylinder engines
+It is now a proper C-segment contender, with one of the biggest boots in the class and offered with a choice of three highly economical four-cylinder engines.
+The range-topping Suzuki was given a facelift in October 2016, which saw the Japanese firm give its crossover a more distinctive front end, chrome grille, headlights and a taller ride height.